heqian/DHTServer/README.md

 6. Enjoy!

 # Example
-The temperature & humidity in our Interaction Lab: [pi.heqian.name](pi.heqian.name)
+The temperature & humidity in our Interaction Lab: [http://pi.heqian.name](http://pi.heqian.name)
 ![All in One](https://dl.dropboxusercontent.com/u/1660254/DHTServer.jpg)